 About

-Henning (Enric) Garcia Torrents is a physician-scientist in training and a doctoral researcher at the Medical Anthropology Research Center at Universitat Rovira i Virgili in Tarragona, Spain.
-His work centers on medical anthropology, with a specific focus on mental health, social determinants, and non-coercive approaches in care.
-His doctoral research, supported by the prestigious FPU professor in training grant by the Spanish Ministry of Universities, Science and Innovation, explores shared decision making and other dialogic methods to improve mental health systems and reduce coercion, contributing to socially impactful academic practices.
+Henning (Enric) Garcia Torrents is a professor in training and doctoral researcher at the Medical Anthropology Research Center, Universitat Rovira i Virgili (Spain).
+Their research focuses on medical anthropology, with an emphasis on mental health, social determinants of health, and non-coercive approaches to care.
+Henning’s doctoral project, supported by Spanish ministerial highly competitive grant, investigates shared decision-making and dialogic practices to transform mental health systems and reduce coercion, advancing socially engaged academic work.

-Henning has a diverse academic background, with a master’s degree in biological anthropology from the Universitat de Barcelona, focusing on psychiatric genetics and neuroimaging, and a postgraduate specialization in collective mental health and Open Dialogue practices.
-Henning has conducted research with institutions like Stanford Law School, the University of Arizona, and FIDMAG, broadening his expertise in interdisciplinary settings.
+Henning holds a master’s degree in biological anthropology from the Universitat de Barcelona, where they specialized in psychiatric genetics and neuroimaging.
+They also completed postgraduate studies in collective mental health and open dialogue.
+Their research trajectory includes collaborations with institutions such as Stanford Law School, the University of Arizona, and CIBERSAM, contributing to their interdisciplinary expertise across anthropology, neuroscience, and law.

 Joined